danbee/administrate-field-markdown/README.md

-# Administrate::Field::Color
+# Administrate::Field::Markdown

-A plugin to handle colors in [Administrate].
+A plugin to handle markdown in [Administrate].
+Uses Kramdown for rendering.

 [Administrate]: https://github.com/thoughtbot/administrate